 Self-selection is a friendlier approach to building, but it doesn’t mean that people should become friends.
 Playing together requires the space and Psychological Safety to address tensions, to arrive at safe-to-try decisions not to agree on everything.

 Do senior managers get out of the equation?

-Once again, I’m not talking about Self-organized Teams here.
+Once again, I’m not talking about Self-Goverened Teams here.
 Management plays a role in defining the ground rules, being obsessive about transparent and ongoing communication, and having people’s back during the initial phase.